 Joanna Lumley’s Japan – ITV / Amazon Prime

-Joanna has done a range of different travel series, however I enjoyed Japan the most as it has always been somewhere that has interested me (probably why I loved the Dark Tourist episode on Japan so much too) and she shows rural Japan, not just the well-known places.
+Joanna has done a range of different travel series, however I enjoyed Japan the most as it has always been somewhere that has interested me (probably why I loved the Dark Tourist episode on Japan so much too) and she shows rural Japan, not just the well-known places like Tokyo.
 For me the main draw with her programmes is how she comes across – her soft spoken manner, the way she can romantisise anything – she just seems like a delight to meet and I find her quite mesmorising!
 Sadly I don’t think this is available on the ITV Hub (some of her other series definitely are though), it is on Amazon now but that does involve paying for it if you’re not a Prime subscriber.

 Travels with my Father – Netflix

 One of my favourite Netflix series, this sees comedian Jack Whitehall and his dad Michael travel to various places around the world.
 I was a fan of Jack anyway but I love watching the father and son dynamic between them, and there are lots of laugh out loud moments.
 There was one episode in Las Vegas which will always stay with me though, where Jack and his dad have a heart to heart and he says to his dad “home is wherever you are” – cue emotional crying from me.
 Series 4 got released a few weeks ago and has gone straight on my must-watch list (I would have started it sooner but I’m halfway through about four different programmes right now!).
-It is the perfect mixture of travel with comedy and heartfelt moments thrown in.
+Travels with my Father is the perfect mixture of travel with comedy and heartfelt family moments thrown in.

 Gordon, Gino, and Fred: Road Trip – ITV

 For anyone who hasn’t heard of this previously, there are two series so far where chefs Gordon Ramsay and Gino D’Acampo, and French maître d’hôtel, Fred Sirieix, go on road trips together.
 They all have such different personalities yet somehow make the best of friends and have lots of funny moments.
 In the first series they go to their home countries of Italy, France and Scotland, and in the second series they go to Mexico and the US.
 A third series was due this year but has been postponed due to Covid.
-As they all have jobs related to cooking and hospitality, there is a big focus on them trying out food and drink as well as cooking themselves, so it is a great choice for foodies who like to explore the local cuisines of the places they visit.
+As they all have jobs related to cooking and hospitality, there is a big focus on them trying out food and drink as well as cooking themselves, so it is a great choice for foodies who like to explore the local cuisines of the places they travel to.

 An Idiot Abroad – Sky One / Amazon Prime

 These series are quite old now (2010-2012) but are still some of the funniest things I’ve ever watched so I had to include them.
 I think at some points I even cried from laughter as I just adore Karl Pilkington and his dry sense of humour so much!
 They originally aired on Sky, but I think are only available on Amazon now.
 Series 1 focuses on the seven wonders of the world, Series 2 is about bucket list activities, and Series 3 ‘The Short Way Round’ sees him travelling with Warwick Davis.
-You get to see lots of well-known destinations, but the uniqueness is him sharing his blunt opinions, often with a deadpan expression.
-He has some hilarious catch-ups with Ricky Gervais on the phone too, and all in all, I would just recommend anything that features Karl Pilkington.
+You get to see lots of well-known destinations, but the uniqueness of An Idiot Abroad is him sharing his blunt opinions, often with a deadpan expression.
+He has some hilarious catch-ups with Ricky Gervais on the phone too, and all in all, I would just recommend watching anything that features Karl Pilkington!

 The Kindness Diaries – Netflix